paulocts/themosia2026-cg-interfaces/hands_on/01_build_slabs/README.md

   <img src="figures/graphene_AA_CG_model.png" width="750">
 </p>

-<em>**Figure 2**: Silica slab model, with core represented by cyan beads while the surface by red ones.
+<em>**Figure 2**: Silica slab model, with core represented by cyan beads while the surface by red ones.</em>

 ## 4. Modifying surface parameters

-Now that you have learned how the builder works, you can generate **controlled variations of surface properties**.
+Now that you have learned the basics of how the builder works, you can generate **controlled variations of surface properties**.
 The examples below illustrate simple and physically motivated modifications that can be explored systematically.

 ---